NT411/Trading-Simulation-Platform-CRM/README.md

  │  ├─ models/           # Mongoose schemas
  │  ├─ node_modules/     # Backend dependencies
  │  ├─ routes/           # API routes (clients, transactions, etc.)
- │  ├─ .env              # Environment variables
+ │  ├─ .env              # Environment variables / This will not be inside you will have to create .env follow the steps below
  │  ├─ .gitignore        # Ignored files
  │  ├─ package.json      # Backend dependencies
  │  ├─ package-lock.json # Dependency lock file